joho/7XX-rfc/readme.md

   * 701 - Meh
   * 711 - Closed
-  * 712 - It's a feature, not a bug
   * 72X - Edge Cases
     - 720 - Unpossible
     - 721 - Known Unknowns